 The JBL Studio 230s’ woofer is a 6.5” PolyPlas component of the speakers that goes a long way when it comes to delivering just the right amount of bass while minding the accuracy of the midrange.
 The PolyPlas driver is designed to minimize the distortion that might occur in the lower frequencies making the bass not only sound powerful, but clear as well.
 This is important since you wouldn’t want the bass to overtake the entire sound or have a muddy ‘touch’ to it.

-When it comes to the horn, JBL did a great job when they decided to equip it with a High Definition Imaging waveguide.
+When JBL Studio 230 review comes to the horn, JBL did a great job when they decided to equip it with a High Definition Imaging waveguide.
 This waveguide makes sure that the sound has a three-dimensional character with the proper height, depth, and width.

-The first thing you’ll notice when you try your JBL Studio 230 bookshelf loudspeakers is their impeccable sound clarity.
-At their price range, you shouldn’t be expecting anything less but a nice, detailed, clear sound that doesn’t hit you too intensely with the upper frequencies, or scare you with some over-the-top bass.
+The first thing you’ll notice when you try your Studio 230 JBL bookshelf loudspeakers is their impeccable sound clarity.
+At their price range, you shouldn’t be expecting anything less but nice, detailed, clear sound.
+The type that doesn’t hit you too intensely with the upper frequencies, or scare you with some over-the-top bass.
 Luckily, that is exactly what you get from these speakers.

 Second, try to increase their volume and get ready for your neighbours’ visit because the JBL Studio 230s can be very, very loud.
 What’s great about these speakers—besides from all the things I’ve already mentioned—is that their volume will not affect their sound quality; the speakers will still sound clear and detailed and the bass will be balanced.
 If this is something that you are into, you will have a blast with these speakers.